freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 2. Prepare the Backup Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We will use the **Tails Installer** to upgrade your Tails 1.x USB to Tails 2.x.
+While this usually works without any issues, we're going to start by making
+backups of the important data on your current Tails USBs, so you can use them for
+recovery in case something goes wrong.

 .. tip:: While it's recommended to use a fresh USB stick for any backup operation,
          to cut down on cost, clutter, and/or waste, you may also repurpose old USB